Go back

 Now let’s make some creative guesses:

-— They’ve likely been buying jerky from their local store.
-They are bored with it and looking for something different online.
+— They are bored with options at their local store and looking for something different online.

-— Jerky.com isn’t the biggest name in jery.
+— Jerky.com isn’t the biggest name in the world of jerky.
 That belongs to Krave (the #1 jerky brand).
 So this shopper may be thinking, “If you are so good how come I don’t see your name as often as I see Krave?”

 By making and addressing these guesses the copywriter can create a more personalized experience for the shopper.